 While these sites are not legal, they are also not strictly and explicitly illegal according to Massachusetts statute.
 Instead, they exist in a sort of gray zone in the law.
 That distinction, however, comes with a host of problems, and the legal question is likely the least of them.
 These sites may not be honest, they may not be ethical, and they may leave US customers with few options for redress if anything goes wrong.

 The third type of site that you might encounter is a different thing entirely.
-Social and sweepstakes sites offer great online poker action in Massachusetts and, for that matter, most other states.
+Social casino sites offer great online poker action in Massachusetts and, for that matter, most other states.
 Best of all, they are legal.
-They achieve this outcome because, despite the fact that sweepstakes sites offer players the ability to redeem prizes for actual cash, it’s possible to play poker for free.
+They achieve this outcome because, despite the fact that social sites offer players the ability to redeem prizes for actual cash, it’s possible to play poker for free.